jdork0/vzcli/README.md

 # vzcli
 Command line app for running arm64 Linux / macOS Virtual Machines using Apple Virtualization Framework.

-The purpose of this project was to provide a quick way to create/launch Linux of macOS virtual machines using the virtualization framework available in macOS 13 Ventura.
+The purpose of this project was to provide a quick command line method to create/launch Linux or macOS virtual machines using the virtualization framework available in macOS 13 Ventura.

+**Only arm64 supported.**

 # Features